jinhale/DavidDFriedman/README.md

 to store the SSL password.
 Create your own self-signed certificate as your OS allows.
 SSL is required.

+Use your own PayPal ID and secret from your account.

 ### Example secrets.json file
 ~~~~
 {
+  "pay-pal-client-id": "<clinet-id>",
+  "pay-pal-secret": "<secret>",
   "SslPassword": "<YOUR SSL CERTIFICATE PASSWORD HERE>"
 }
 ~~~~

+Play close attention to the use of commas and quotations if you are new to JSON.

 ## OPTIONAL DEVELOPMENT SETUP